awsdocs/aws-codepipeline-user-guide/doc_source/troubleshooting.md

 **Problem:**

 The maximum artifact ZIP size in the CodePipeline deploy action to ECS through CodeDeploy \(the `CodeDeployToECS` action\) is 3 MB\.
-The following error message is returned when artifact sizes exceed 3 MB:
+Also, ZIP files that use input streams together with the store (uncompressed) archiving method are not supported.
+The following error message is returned when artifact sizes exceed 3 MB, or if the ZIP file uses stored (uncompressed) input streams:

 Exception while trying to read the task definition artifact file from: <source artifact name>

 **Possible fixes:** Create an artifact with a compressed size less than 3 MB\.
+Also, verify that the ZIP file does not use the combination of input streams and the store (uncompressed) archiving method\.

 ## Need help with a different issue?<a name="troubleshooting-other"></a>